Jason-Abbott/albertsons/README.md

 - Created: **2002**
 - Platform: Active Server Pages, VB6, COM+, Commerce Server

 I pitched the idea to our VP who agreed only if we committed to being done in a month.
 A month!
 But we were motivated so I agreed.
-It took some long hours but we pulled it off.
+It took some long hours but our team pulled it off.

 # Innovations
 ## Architecture
 We restructured the HTML and Javascript to improve interactivity with minimal page reposts (remember this was pre-AJAX).
 We also improved the data access layer with caching and in some cases removed a "business layer" that had no purpose except to satisfy an idea of how many tiers an application should have.

 ## Design
 The biggest changes were to the user interface, UX.
 I personally created the new designs, mocked them in Photoshop and implemented the HTML and CSS.
-I focused on minimizing the number of clicks required to accomplish tasks.
+I focused on minimizing the number of clicks required to accomplish any task.
 See the `screens` folder for more samples but highlights include &hellip;

 #### An always-visible, interactive cart
 ![Cart](./screens/Cart_Detail.png)